frankthequeen/easysocialjob-token/README.md

 It's an ERC20 standard Token (based on OpenZeppelin v.3.1.0), including:

  * ability for holders to burn (destroy) their tokens;
- * ability for holders to pledge (lock over another account) their tokens;
  * a minter role that allows for token minting (creation);
  * a banker role that allows for others' tokens management (transfer, burning, allowance);
  * an admin role that allows to manage other roles;